 IBM Cloud Docs

-Defense mode for DDoS attacks
+Using Defense mode for DDoS attacks

-Defense mode for DDoS attacks
+Using Defense mode for DDoS attacks

-2. Do not rate-limit or throttle requests from IBM CIS, because CIS needs the bandwidth to assist you with your situation.
+• Do not rate-limit or throttle requests from IBM CIS, because CIS needs the bandwidth to assist you with your situation.

-3. Block specific countries and visitors if necessary.
+• You can block specific countries and visitors if necessary.

-Selectively apply defense mode
+Applying defense mode selectively

-For example, consider the following incoming request matching scenario.
+For example, consider the following incoming request matching scenario:

 • Field: URI Path